vishaltelangre/AiText/README.md

 ### Development Commands

-Install the dependencies.
+Install the dependencies:

 ```bash
 pnpm install
 ```

-To build CSS and TypeScript files:
+To build the extension for both browsers:

 ```bash
 pnpm build
 ```

-To watch for changes and rebuild on changes:
+To watch for changes and rebuild on changes for both browsers:

 ```bash
 pnpm watch